Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Motivation and Constraints of the RADES Project

-For a rectangular cavity, the resonant frequencies for both TE and TM modes are given by
+For a rectangular cavity, the resonant frequencies for both TE and TM modes are \mbox{given by}

-where $m$, $n$ and $p$ are the sinusoidal variations of the mode in the $x$, $y$ and $z$ dimensions, respectively, $a$ is the width, $b$ the height and $d$ the length of the cavity.\\
+where $m$, $n$, and $p$ are the sinusoidal variations of the mode in the $x$, $y$, and $z$ dimensions, respectively; $a$ is the width, $b$ the height, and $d$ the length of the cavity.

-In this case, for the mode with a maximum form factor, that is, the $TE_{101}$ mode, a mass goal of 30 $\mu eV$, and trying to get the maximum volume ($a=b=d$), the cavity should be a hexahedron with $a=29.3$ mm.
-This fits with the 42.5 mm diameter of the bore in the CAST magnet \cite{Zioutas1999}, but the magnet is greatly underused if we compare the length of the cavity with the 9.3 meters of the bore.
-Additionally, in order to separate degenerate modes, $a$ and $b$ must be sensibly different (let’s assume $a\approx2b$).
-This reduces the cross-section of the cavity and, with it, its volume.\\
+In this case, for the mode with a maximum form factor, that is, the $TE_{101}$ mode, a mass goal of 30 $\upmu$eV, and to get the maximum volume ($a=b=d$), the cavity should be a hexahedron with $a=29.3$ mm.
+This fits with the 42.5 mm diameter of the bore in the CAST magnet \cite{Zioutas1999}, but the magnet is greatly underused if we compare the length of the cavity with the 9.3 m of the bore.
+Additionally, in order to separate degenerate modes, $a$ and $b$ must be sensibly different (let us assume $a\approx2b$).
+This reduces the cross-section of the cavity, and with it, its volume.

-Taking this into account, and despite the fact that a rectangular cross section is not the best way to maximize the use of a circular cross section, the RADES project driving motivation was increasing the volume of the cavity in the axial direction without modifying the resonant frequency and other associated parameters as $Q_l$ and $C$.
+Taking this into account, and despite the fact that a rectangular cross-section is not the best way to maximize the use of a circular cross-section, the RADES project driving motivation was increasing the volume of the cavity in the axial direction without modifying the resonant frequency and other associated parameters, such as $Q_l$ and $C$.

-\subsection{First attempt: increasing the length of the cavity}
+\subsection{First Attempt: Increasing the Length of the Cavity}

-Obviously, after a quick glimpse to \ref{fTE}, the first idea to increase the volume without modifying the resonant frequency is increasing the cavity length.
-For the $TE_{101}$ mode \ref{fTE} is simplified to
+Obviously, after a quick glimpse to (\ref{fTE}), the first idea for increasing the volume without modifying the resonant frequency is increasing the cavity length.
+For the $TE_{101}$ mode, (\ref{fTE}) is simplified to

-Thus, if $a\ll d$ the length can be increased without modifying the resonant frequency since $f_{TE_{101}}\approx\frac{c}{2a}$.
-This approach has a minor drawback: the reduction in $a$ (and, obviously in $b$ to keep $a\approx 2b$) reduces the cavity cross section and this contributes to a reduction of part of the volume gained with the increase of $d$.
-Anyway, this reduction is small compared with the increase due to $d$ increment, as the following example shows.\\
+Thus, if $a\ll d$ the length can be increased without modifying the resonant frequency, since $f_{TE_{101}}\approx\frac{c}{2a}$.
+This approach has a minor drawback: the reduction in $a$ (and, obviously in $b$ to keep $a\approx 2b$) reduces the cavity cross-section, and this contributes to a reduction of part of the volume gained with the larger $d$.
+Anyway, this reduction is small compared with the increase due to $d$ increment, as the following example shows.